cocoabench/cocoa-agent/contrib/CONTRIBUTING.md

 This guide will walk you through the process of creating and submitting a new task.
 Don't worry if it's your first time — we've tried to make it as straightforward as possible.

 > 💡 **Quick tip:** Please encrypt your task files before submitting.
-This keeps our benchmark data safe from being included in LLM training sets, which helps ensure fair evaluation for everyone.
+This keeps our benchmark data safe from being found by LLM agents that can search online, which helps ensure fair evaluation for everyone.

 ---